xXleowXx/gitlab-charts/doc/charts/globals.md

 `externalDiffs` setting has an additional key `when` to [conditionally store specific diffs on object storage](https://docs.gitlab.com/ee/administration/merge_request_diffs.html#alternative-in-database-storage).
-This setting is left empty by default in the Charts, for a default value to be assigned by the Rails code.
+This setting is left empty by default in the charts, for a default value to be assigned by the Rails code.

 ### Incoming email settings